mrtazz/plan/docs/man/plan.1.md

 `plan daily-prep`
 : Create a daily note based on the configure template.

+`plan get-assigned-issues`
+: Get issues assigned to oneself and print them as a markdown checklist.

 `plan import-screenshots --config_file=<plan.yaml> [--no-dry-run]` : Import screenshots from a location into the plan folder.